-Join Tim Grey for an in-depth discussion in this video Creating an HDR image, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Creating an HDR image, part of Photoshop: Creating Composites (2012).

 When the senior photographing includes a dynamic range or the range of dark …shadows to bright highlights that's beyond the capabilities of your camera to …capture in a single image, a composite image represents a great solution. …You could simply blend two exposures one for the foreground and one for the sky, …for example.
 And then, create a layer mask, to blend …those two together.
 But in many cases, a high dynamic range …image, or an HDR image, is a great way to approach this scene. …It gives you a lot of flexibility and helps ensure that you're able to retain …maximum detail in your final image.
 Here I have a scene where there's some …very dark shadows in the cliff wall and of course some bright highlights in the …clouds and so I captured several exposures.…